evgen1sider/react-cross-and-zero/README.md

 # React Crosses and Zero's Game

-Write here about your project in two-three sentences. this is crosses and zero's game making on react
+this is crosses and zero's game making on react
 - [DEMO LINK HERE](https://evgen1sider.github.io/react-cross-and-zero/)

 ## Description

-Game where you can play
+Game where you can play in cross and zero. when opened page you can chose the players name after click begin to start game.

 ## Local development

 ### Dependencies
 * Node v12.16.3 and higher
 * NPM v6.14.4 and higher
-* ... (describe any prerequisites, libraries, OS version, etc., needed before installing program.)

-### Installing
-* Fork and clone this repository
-* Run `npm install` in your terminal
-* Run `npm start`
-* ... (maybe, you would have to add something more for this instruction)

 ## Troubleshooting